Updated June 1, 2014

 It was not a question.
 The tone was empty, the voice deadly soft.

-The voice was the one he'd been waiting to hear-been wanting to hear-and now it was so close that his heartbeat stuttered and the hair on his nape rose.
+The voice was the one he'd been waiting to hear, and now it was so close that his heartbeat stuttered and the hair on his nape rose.

 "Johanna," he said just as softly.

-"It didn't have to be this way."
-She said blankly.
+"It didn't have to be this way," she said after a few moments.
+She shook her head and tears came flying off.
 "So why."

 Now I am strong